slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.
 - There is no such thing as "shortage" of anything.
 Just pay more, and you'll get it.
-- always negotiate. dont communicate weaknes on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.
+- always negotiate. dont communicate weakness on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.

 - Responding to Job Offers for Maximum Impact
 Letter One [Strong Response]